 The sheer amount of mass needed is a little daunting.
 An entire city block length’s worth of cars (36.7 tons worth) would have to be lifted 10 meters in the air to provide just a single kilowatt-hour of energy storage.
 That’s only long enough to extend the typical household’s energy usage one hour.
 On the other hand, gravitational storage doesn’t degrade like battery chemistry, and could potentially be ramped up quickly to meet demand.

 Several types of gravitational storage systems have been designed, and are beginning to be tested around the world.
-A unique design being developed by Energy Vault uses hundreds of 35 ton bricks lifted by six cranes, all stacking and unstacking bricks simultaneously.
+An initial design developed by Energy Vault used hundreds of 35 ton bricks lifted by six cranes, all stacking and unstacking bricks simultaneously, although they have recently pivoted towards building-like structures.
 Other companies are planning to experiment with underground storage, utilizing abandoned kilometer-deep mineshafts.
 Others prefer keep their weights entirely at ground level, using train cars that move mass up and downhill.
 There’s a project being built in Nevada that will move a fully loaded train upwards along a short track to store up to 12.5 MWh of energy.
 It should produce up to 50 MW of power for 15 minutes, using 210 train cars on 10 tracks, weighing a total of 68,000 tons, around 320 tons per car.
 Gravitational energy storage is heavy stuff!

 Flywheel energy storage is often used for charging up cars or buses, because they can rapidly recharge a vehicle battery, or in industrial applications where large amounts of power are needed for a short duration.
 Another advantage of flywheel storage is that the amount of energy stored at any time can be calculated easily, which is surprisingly difficult to do for electrochemical battery charge.
 A disadvantage of flywheel storage is that they lose energy relatively rapidly, often around 3% per hour.
 This means they are only good for relatively short time period storage, which is just fine for charging up a bus that goes out on a couple hour long route, but needs to be charged as quickly as possible when it’s back at the depot.
 Flywheels have great benefit over batteries in terms of environmental impact, and have a potentially bright future in providing storage and improving power quality within microgrids, even at the house or neighborhood scale.